Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Spintronic Synapse

-Arrangement of synapses in an array fashion as shown in Fig. \ref{fig:array}, interfaced with CMOS neurons can lead to ultra-dense spiking neuromorphic architectures.
+Arrangement of synapses in an array fashion as shown in Fig. \ref{fig:array}, interfaced with CMOS neurons can lead to dense spiking neuromorphic architectures.
+Please note that the access transistors $M_{A2}$ and $M_{A4}$ for terminal T3 of the device (Fig. \ref{fig:bit_cell}) can be shared across the row such that the corresponding horizontal line connecting terminals T3 for the devices in a particular row are driven to GND (POST signal is HIGH) or the post-neuron circuit (POST signal is LOW).
 Details of the CMOS circuits involved in the programming scheme and neuron implementation will be discussed in the next section.